mylivingweb/easyengine/README.md

 - script adds EPEL, NGINX, and REMI repos
 - chkconfig for nginx, mysql, and php-fpm
 - secures mysql install
-- installs wordfence, ewww image optimizer, and jetpack
+- installs wordfence, ewww image optimizer, varnish-http-purge, and jetpack plugins (not activated however)

 **things left to do**
 - add iptables rules for 80,443 and potentially ssh